Skip to main content

 • Delegatable: Users can grant subsets of their capabilities to others

-ReCap embeds capability claims within SIWE messages, allowing Ethereum wallets to authorize specific actions.
-The flow works as follows:
+ReCap embeds capability claims within SIWE (Sign-In with Ethereum) messages, allowing Ethereum wallets to authorize specific actions as part of the sign-in flow.

 Ability String Format